Road Maintenance

 - Remove all items from the roadway.
 This includes vehicles, trash cans, nets, and tree limbs hanging lower than 14 feet above the road.

-- Driveway access could be restricted briefly during paving or milling operations.
+- Driveway access could be restricted briefly.

 Microsurface